0 2 3 4 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Album appearances and discography of studio recordings

-All the following are Worldwide releases except where stated
+The following are Worldwide releases except where stated

-1994 : Mike Peters – Breathe
+10th October 1994 : Mike Peters – Breathe

-1994 original recording
+Original 1994 album recording

 (v) 1995 : Mike Peters – Breathe The Acoustic Sessions

-Released on CD by The Twenty First Century Recording Company, catalogue number 21C001
+Released on CD by the Twenty First Century Recording Company, catalogue number 21C001

 Summer 1994 Wales acoustic recording

-Lyrics – Breathe album version
+Lyrics ~ Breathe album version

 Don’t judge a book by it’s cover